Equinix completes $3.6 billion deal to buy 29 data centers from Verizon

 Verizon doesn’t have to worry about maintaining the facilities, collects a substantial cash payment and still can continue to sell those services to customers.
 Equinix gets to own the facilities and gets access to new markets and new customers, as well as taking advantage of Verizon’s sales and marketing clout.

-With this purchase, the company now owns a total of 179 data centers worldwide.
 Why buy 29 more data centers?
 Increasingly, companies want to move the data closer to the customer to reduce latency, Steve Smith, CEO, Equinix explained in a statement.

 “[Customers] are moving from traditional centralized infrastructure to a distributed model that keeps data closer to the customers, partners and employees using it,” Smith said.